MarianRadu29/MaT--Maintenanc-Web-Tool/README.md

 #### Information Update
  - When the admin change the status about all appointments,the updates are inserted into DB.Same about inventory items(price,level/stock,suppliers).
 #### Operating Conditions
-- The user must be authenticated.
+- The userData must be authenticated.
-- The user must have admin rights.
+- The userData must have admin rights.
 ### Session management
 #### Description
 - The application will have a session management system that will allow users to log in and log out.
 - The session management system will be implemented using JWT tokens.
 - The session management system will have a timeout of 1 day.
 #### Data flow
-- The user will log in using the login form.
+- The userData will log in using the login form.
-- The server will validate the user's credentials.
+- The server will validate the userData's credentials.
-- The server will generate a JWT token and send it to the user.
+- The server will generate a JWT token and send it to the userData.
-- The user will store the token in the local storage.
+- The userData will store the token in the local storage.
-- The user will send the token in the header of certain requests.
+- The userData will send the token in the header of certain requests.
 #### Requirements and constraints
-- The user must have an account to log in.
+- The userData must have an account to log in.
-- The user must have a valid email and password to log in.
+- The userData must have a valid email and password to log in.
-- The user must have a valid JWT token to access the application.
+- The userData must have a valid JWT token to access the application.
-- The user must have a specific role in order to access certain pages.
+- The userData must have a specific role in order to access certain pages.
 ## Technologies for protection and security
 ### Description
-- The application will encrypt the user's password before storing it in the database.
+- The application will encrypt the userData's password before storing it in the database.
 - Authorization is done with `JWT token`.
 - Passwords are hashed with `Bcrypt`.
 - The application is using prepared statements to prevent `SQL injection`.